MattSom/vim-visualstudio/README.md

 # vsvim
 A dark Visual Studio look-alike color scheme for vim editor.
-Our 4ever favorite.
+Our eternal favorite.

 ### Installation